bill10/wiki_dump_parsers/README.md

   * dumps_file: a text file containing the names of all the 7z dump file to be parsed.
 One file per line.
 A example file is included (dumps_20161201.txt).
 The 7z dumps should be unzipped.
 One can run the download.sh script on this list first to download and unzip and data.
   * title_file: a text file containing the titles of the pages to be processed.
 One title per line.
 Words in a title are separated by space; case insensitive.
 An example file (all_titles.txt) is included.
   * namespace: namespace of the pages to be processed - TALK or MAIN (i.e., article).
+* missing_dumps.py: When running on clusters, some jobs might fail for no reason.
+This python script checks which dump files' results are missing.
+Usage:

+    ```
+    python missing_dumps.py dumps_file
+    ```
+  * dumps_file: a text file containing the names of all the 7z dump file to be parsed.
+  * Output: A text file missing_dumps.txt containing the filanames for which parsing results (TSV files) are not found.
+One file per line.